 On the flipside, if you’re looking to go off the beaten path there are also numerous hikes that can give any seasoned hiker a run for their money.

-Top Hikes On the Island of Oahu
+Top hikes near Honolulu on the island of Oahu

 1 – Diamond Head Crater